dumians/llm-stack-overview/README.md

   parameters (billions or even trillions in Jun '23), trained on large quantities of unlabeled text using self-supervised learning or semi-supervised learning.
-LLMs emerged around 2018 and perform well at a wide variety of tasks (including document generation, question answering, chat assistance and instruction following).
+LLMs emerged around 2018 and perform well at a wide variety of tasks (including document generation, question answering and instruction following).
 * [Transformer Architecture](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model))
   is a way to construct deep learning models, using the revolutionary self-attention mechanism.
   The model processes all tokens while simultaneously calculating attention weights between them.